-We strongly suggest you read this section at least once, to acquaint yourself with the conventions used throughout the these files.
+Tip: We strongly suggest you read this section at least once, to acquaint yourself with the conventions used throughout the these Help topics.

 To avoid possible confusion with other Duxbury Products, we refer to the Duxbury Braille Translation program as "DBT" (Duxbury Braille Translator).
 Any references to "Duxbury" refer to the company, Duxbury Systems Inc., as a whole.

-Although the term "braille printer" is often used, within these Help files we refer to this output device as an "embosser".
+Although the term "braille printer" is often used elsewhere, within these Help files we refer to this output device as an "embosser".
 When mention is made of a "printer" it refers to an ink printer.
-(You will see that the File menu refers to Print and Emboss as two separate functions.)

 In these help topics, menu items are generally indicated in bold, especially when they are first introduced.